 - ensure access to appropriate medical care or treatment.

-It may also include neglect of, or unresponsiveness to, a child’s basic emotional needs.”
-‘Working Together to Safeguard Children’ (2015)
+It may also include neglect of, or unresponsiveness to, a child’s basic emotional needs, such as providing emotional warmth, nurture or developing health attachments.

 A simple and helpful way to view neglect is to consider the needs of children and whether or not their parents or carers are consistently meeting such needs.
 If not, then neglect may very well be an issue.

 If you have concerns that a child is being neglected please call the: